Position: Vocational Rehabilitation Specialist, Canadian Veterans Vocational Rehabilitation Services (CVVRS) – Full time (35 hours per week)

 - Ability to document, maintain records and write reports

 - Valid driver’s license and access to a reliable vehicle

 - Able to travel when required

 Compensation for this role is competitive with industry standards.
-A comprehensive benefits package is also offered to meet the candidate’s individual or family needs.
+March of Dimes Canada offers a comprehensive benefits package, to meet individual and family needs, and a Defined Contribution Pension Plan to its employees.